Dynamically Sacrificing Accuracy for Reduced Computation: Cascaded Inference Based on Softmax Confidence: Introduction

-We also consider a setting in which the system's power consumption or throughput is not fixed.
+A motivation to reduce the computational effort during the inference can be exemplified by systems with non-constant power consumption or throughput.
 Examples of such settings are: (1)~As the battery drains in a mobile device, one would like to enter a ``power saving mode'' in which less power is spent per classification.
 (2)~If the input rate increases in a real-time system (e.g., due to a burst of inputs), then one must spend less time per input~\cite{cambazoglu2010early}.
 (3)~Timely processing in a data center during spikes in query arrival rates may require reducing the computational effort per query~\cite{bodik2010automating}.

-Dynamic changes in the computational effort or the throughput leads to the second goal in this work. \begin{goal} Introduce the ability to dynamically control the computational effort while sacrificing accuracy as little as possible.
+Dynamic changes in the computational effort or the throughput lead to the second goal in this work. \begin{goal} Introduce the ability to dynamically control the computational effort while sacrificing accuracy as little as possible.
 Such changes in the computational effort should not involve retraining of the DNN. \end{goal}